suzuki-0000/SummerWars/README.md

 ## features
 - can display like summerwars
-- I don't think someone want to use this code
-- happy if this code make someone's help
+- I don't think someone want to use this code, happy if this code make someone's help

 ![sample](Screenshots/example01.gif)